seng438-winter-2023/seng438-a3-Group9/SENG438-A3-Report.md

 # 2 Manual data-flow coverage calculations the two mentioned methods

 ## calculateColumnTotal()
-By counting the number of predicate nodes we can see that there are a total of 4 predicate nodes
+By counting the number of predicate nodes we can calcualte the cyclomatic complexity.
+We see that there are a total of 4 predicate nodes and using the equation of v(G) = 1 + d where "d" is the number of predicate nodes we get the overall cyclomatic complexity to be 5.

+## getLowerBound()
+By counting the number of predicate nodes we can calcualte the cyclomatic complexity.
+We see that there are a total of 1 predicate node and using the equation of v(G) = 1 + d where "d" is the number of predicate nodes we get the overall cyclomatic complexity to be 2.